 - Zerodha Varsity.
 Varsity is a free online module that teaches you how to trade and invest.
 You can also get weekly market reports and stock analysis to learn the ropes of being a trader.

 Trading fees are fees related to the purchase and sale of financial products.
 Fees can include the cost of currency conversion, commission paid to the broker or spreads due to poor market liquidity.

-- Flat ₹20/0.03% fee per intraday trade for equities, currencies and commodities
+- Flat ₹20 or 0.03% (whichever is lower) fee per intraday trade for equities, currencies and commodities

 - Free equity delivery investments for stocks on the NSE and BSE

 These fees are costs incurred from account-related activities or taxes.